k-a-mendoza/MT-Tipper-Only-Examples/README.md

-# el-minaderos-MT-Processing-examples
+Tipper only MT processing examples
 This repo contains a series of jupyter notebooks designed to run you through basic magnetotelluric data processing and interpretation.
-At the moment the repo only has one example which uses Tipper data from 29 stations positioned along the Denail fault.
-While I'd like to show a simPEG, ModEM, and HexMT example eventually, for now I limit myself to prepping the data for Occam2D.
+The repo has one example which uses tipper data from 29 stations positioned along the Denail fault using Occam2D.